Understanding face perception in ASD

 This blog post is a guest post by Stephanie Van der Donck from the Center for Developmental Psychiatry of KU Leuven in Belgium.
 The study Stephanie writes about, investigates different processing abilities in children with and without autism spectrum disorder (ASD).
 She explains why they choose to apply an innovative scalp electroencephalography (EEG) approach combined with fast periodic visual stimulation (FPVS).
-In a next blog post Stephanie will present the results of the study.

 The human face is a highly familiar, complex, and multidimensional visual pattern that provides a wealth of information about someone (e.g. his or her identity, gender, age, emotional state, etc.).
 Recognizing people and accurately interpreting non-verbal cues like facial expressions are required to successfully interact with others.